WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabikaCodex.md

 ## Monthly routine

-- Go through all Issues and Pull requests.
+- Go through all Issues and Pull requests and triage them.

 ## Roadmap